 6. Embrace Change, Or Else

 If there’s anything we’ve learned this year, it’s that business situations can change in an instant.
 MSPs must be more flexible and be willing to adjust to survive and thrive.
 Those that delay and don’t adapt quickly to new business models are bound to fail, and taking weeks or months to respond to these changes will surely not be acceptable.
-Luckily, MSPs are already adept in enabling business transformation, utilizing new tech, and supporting remote workforce environments.
+Luckily, MSPs are already adept in enabling business transformation, utilizing new tech, and supporting remote workforce environments with email continuity.
 The importance of adaptability and maintaining composure under pressure cannot be underestimated going into 2021.

 The New Normal